Visualization Selection Guide

 Reading a box plot

-• Box = interquartile range (IQR), the middle 50% of data.
+• Box = interquartile range (IQR), the middle 50% of the data.

-• Line inside box = median.
+• Line inside the box = median.

 • Whiskers = 1.5× IQR from the box edges.

-• Dots beyond whiskers = outliers.
+• Dots beyond the whiskers = outliers.

-Overlay individual points for small datasets
+Show individual points for small datasets

 sns.boxplot(data=df, x='parking_type', y='amount', ax=ax)